jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

    - One of name, collaborators, or hours not filled in. (-1)
    - Two or more of name, collaborators, or hours not filled in. (-2)
    - No reflection. (-1)
- - OVERALL CLASS DECLARATION & IMPLEMENTATION AND CODING STYLE (Good class design, split into a .h and .cpp file.
-Functions > 1 line are in .cpp file.
-Organized class implementation and reasonable comments throughout.
-Correct use of const/const& and of class method const. ) (6 pts)
+ - OVERALL CLASS DECLARATION & IMPLEMENTATION AND CODING STYLE (6 pts)
    - No credit (significantly incomplete implementation) (-6)
    - Putting almost everything in the main function.
 It's better to create separate functions for different tasks. (-2)
    - Improper uses or omissions of const and reference. (-1)